Where is the signal in tokenization space?: Computing the Most Likely Tokenization is Hard ...

 Not only does the canonical tokenization seem to be the most likely one for shorter text, but it also often is overwhelmingly so. \Cref{fig:mar-vs-can} shows the tokenization distribution for the word \texttt{Tokens} under the \llama{} model; there are 52 tokenizations, with the canonical taking most of the mass.

 Even though canonical seems to take up a majority of the probability mass in these cases, if we look at generated text from these LLMs, a sizable percentage of the (unconditionally) generated tokenizations are non-canonical. \Cref{fig:canon-perc} shows canonicity as a function of the number of tokens generated by the language model.
 As generated text grows larger, the probability of generating non-canonical tokenizations also grows.
 This is surprising, as it is seemingly in contradiction to earlier evidence.
 It turns out that, if we investigate these non-canonical generated sequences in more depth, we find that a large majority of such cases are non-English, with a large portion consisting of code and languages that utilize unicode characters.
-It is nevertheless interesting that some of the sampled non-canonical tokenizations are indeed more likely than their canonical counterparts.
-For example, the string $\sentence=\texttt{Hypnopaturist}$ is canonically tokenized as $\tokens^\ast=\texttt{[Hyp,nop,atu,rist]}$ by \gemma{}, with $\llmdist(\tokens^\ast|\sentence)\approx 0.0004$; however, $\tokens=\texttt{[Hyp,no,patu,rist]}$ is a more likely tokenization according to the LLM, with $\llmdist(\tokens|\sentence)\approx 0.9948$.
+It is nevertheless interesting that some non-canonical tokenizations are indeed more likely than their canonical counterparts, with some even in grammatically correct English.
+For example, the string $\sentence=\texttt{\implws tongueless}$ (with \texttt{\implws} denoting a whitespace) is canonically tokenized as $\tokens^\ast=\texttt{[\implws tong,uel,ess]}$ by $\gemma$, with $\llmdist(\tokens^\ast|\sentence)\approx 0.474$; however $\tokens=\texttt{[\implws tongue,less]}$ is a more likely tokenization according to the LLM, with $\llmdist(\tokens|\sentence)\approx 0.518$.
+This gap between the probability of the most likely tokenization and canonical tokenization can be even more extreme.
+For instance, $\tokens=\texttt{[Hyp,no,patu,rist]}$ is a much more likely tokenization $\llmdist(\tokens|\sentence)=0.9948$ compared to the canonical tokenization $\tokens^\ast=\texttt{[Hyp,nop,atu,rist]}$, with the latter taking only $\llmdist(\tokens^\ast|\sentence)=0.0004$ of the total mass.

 This seems to suggest that there is some mass being attributed to non-canonical tokenizations, especially over longer text.
 We thus raise another question: instead of using a single tokenization, could we aggregate over all tokenizations, each weighted by their probability, effectively computing the marginal probability of a given string?